rvolden/C3POa/README.md

 C3POa (**C**oncatemeric **C**onsensus **C**aller with **P**artial **O**rder **a**lignments) is a computational pipeline for calling consensi on R2C2 nanopore data.

+**This repository for C3POa is feature frozen.
+[The most up to date version of C3POa can be found here.](https://github.com/christopher-vollmers/C3POa)**

 This version of C3POa changes a lot.
 The old gonk branch can be found [here](https://github.com/rvolden/C3POa/tree/gonk).
 The even older version that uses water can be found [here](https://github.com/rvolden/C3POa/tree/water).

 ## Dependencies